gorolykmaxim/Serio/README.md

 Here is the list of useful targets:
 - CoreTest - run tests of all the core modules
+- SerioTest - run tests of qt implementation of the app
 - Serio - run the Qt-based front-end of the application